cemileblks/portfolio-cemile/README.md

 This is my portfolio displaying a short introduction about me and my experiences, my recent projects and my contact info.
 This project was built for easy navigation and understanding of my accoplishments so far and provides information on how to contact me.
 Additionally it is responsive and adapts to the users viewport depending on their screen size.

 ## Usage
 The image below shows the page of my portfolio when opened.
 On the right-hand top corner, easy navigation to different sections of the webpage are available.
 When clicked they should direct the user to the titles presented below.
+When the images of work section are clicked they open the deployed application.

 ![My portfolio screenshot displaying all of its contents](/images/screenshot.png)